 Locking your bike

 The worst thing that could happen to your bike is that it gets stolen.
 People often think that this is inevitable, and is best left to providence.
 These people invariably have their bike ripped off and end up riding round on something “nobody would want to steal” i.e. something nobody would want to ride.
 Fully two thirds of bikes that are stolen aren’t locked up.
-This is perhaps not always as stupid as it sounds – in the shed, in the garage, a “secure” parking area – turns out it was secure for cars not bikes.
+This is perhaps not always as stupid as it sounds – shed, garage, shared hallway, secure parking area, out the back…

 How to choose a lock for your bike